18F/hmac-authentication-npm/README.md

 ## Validating incoming requests

-Assuming you're using [Express](https://www.npmjs.com/package/express), during initialization of your application, where `config.headers` is a list of headers factored into the signature and `config.secretKey` is the shared secret between your application and the service making the request:
+Assuming you're using [Express](https://www.npmjs.com/package/express), during initialization of your application, where `config.signatureHeader` identifies the header containing the message signature, `config.headers` is a list of headers factored into the signature, and `config.secretKey` is the shared secret between your application and the service making the request:

 ```js